dontworryjohn/aws-bootcamp-cruddur-2023/journal/week3.md

   };
 ```

-with the following that used cognito
+and replace with the following that used cognito
 ```
 // check if we are authenicated const checkAuth = async () => {